brandons209/workshop/pages/write_ups/Week_4.md

   byte digitPins[] = {2, 3, 4, 5}; //Digits: 1,2,3,4 <--put one resistor (ex: 220 Ohms, or 330 Ohms, etc, on each digit pin)
   byte segmentPins[] = {6, 7, 8, 9, 10, 11, 12, 13}; //Segments: A,B,C,D,E,F,G,Period

-  sevseg.begin(COMMON_ANODE, numDigits, digitPins, segmentPins, false, false, true); //COMMON_ANODE is the type of display we have, first false is setting resistors are on digit pins, second false is saying don't update with delays, and last true is saying to keep leading zeros sevseg.setBrightness(10); //not really the brightness, but how fast the display refreshes, which affects brightness.
+  sevseg.begin(COMMON_CATHODE, numDigits, digitPins, segmentPins, false, false, true); //COMMON_CATHODE is the type of display we have, first false is setting resistors are on digit pins, second false is saying don't update with delays, and last true is saying to keep leading zeros sevseg.setBrightness(10); //not really the brightness, but how fast the display refreshes, which affects brightness.
   Serial.begin(115200);//start serial communication with baud rate of 115200 Serial.println("Enter the time you want to countDown from as MMSS"); //prompts the user to enter a countdown time in form minute minute second second